Skip to content Skip to main navigation Report an accessibility issue

 Population Genetics: Host Plants, Pathogens & Native Species

-We are working with collaborators to study genetic diversity and patterns of gene flow within selected tree and fungal species across their introduced distributions (G. morbida, P. juglandis, Pyrus calleryana) or native ranges (Cercis canadensis, J. nigra, P. ruthii, etc.).
-Studies will detail the influences of spatial fragmentation, host-pathogen interactions, and host-pathogen co-evolution to elucidate the ecological and evolutionary history of genetic diversity within species as a response to plant disease outbreaks, invasive plant spread, and human-mediated dispersal.
+We are working with collaborators to study genetic variation and patterns of gene flow within selected tree and fungal species across their introduced distributions (G. morbida, P. juglandis, Pyrus calleryana) or native ranges (Cercis canadensis, J. nigra, P. ruthii, etc.).
+Studies will detail the influences of spatial fragmentation, host-pathogen interactions, and host-pathogen co-evolution to elucidate the ecological and evolutionary history of genetic variability within species as a response to plant disease outbreaks, invasive plant spread, and human-mediated dispersal.

 Phytobiomes of Trees